-(Five points) Applicant is an approved 501(c)3 or 501(c)4 tax-exempt organization, having an express purpose of fostering low-income housing, or a Colorado public housing authority; is the sole general partner (either itself or through its or a related subsidiary); and will, from the time of Application, materially participate in the development and operation of the project throughout the compliance period.
+(Five points) Applicant is an approved 501(c)3 or 501(c)4 tax-exempt organization, having an express purpose of fostering low-income housing, or a Colorado public housing authority; is the sole general partner (either itself or through its or a related subsidiary); and will, from the time of Application, materially participate\ in the development and operation of the project throughout the compliance period.

 Applicants that are designated 501(c)3 and electing to receive points under this category will be considered as part of the nonprofit set-aside under Section 2.C.
 Applicants must complete the Nonprofit Questionnaire, Articles of Incorporation, Bylaws, IRS Determination Letter, Certificate of Good Standing from the Colorado Secretary of State, and the list of the Board of Directors and officers with dates of appointment and other organizational affiliation.
-Applicants that are designated 501(c)4 must complete the Nonprofit Questionnaire, provide articles of incorporation, bylaws, and the list of the Board of Directors and officers with dates of appointment and other organizational affiliation.
+Applicants that are designated 501(c)4 must complete the Nonprofit Questionnaire, provide articles of incorporation, bylaws, and the list of the Board of Directors and officers with dates of appointment and other organizational affiliation and other organization and officers with dates of appointment and provide articles of incorporation, bylaws, and the list of the Board of Directors and officers with dates of appointment and other organizational affiliation.

-Materially participate is defined in Section 469(h) of the Code as "involved in the operation of the activity on a basis which is regular, continuous, and substantial."
+\ Materially participate is defined in Section 469(h) of the Code as "involved in the operation of the activity on a basis which is regular, continuous, and substantial."

-5. Tenant Populations with Special Housing Needs
+h.
+Tenant Populations with Projects serving - Special Housing Needs or Homeless

-Eight points may be earned for the set-aside of at least 25 percent of the units for special needs tenant populations.
+Eight Fifteen points may be earned for the set-aside of at least 25 percent of the units for\ homeless special needs tenant populations.
 (The minimum set-aside of 25 percent may be reduced if any federal or state regulations restrict the number of special needs units in a project or if the Applicant can demonstrate a successful business model based on track record of serving specific special needs populations.
-Such exceptions will be considered on a case-by-case basis and only with documentation provided at the time of Application.)
+Such exceptions will be considered on a case-bycase basis and only with documentation provided at the time of Application.)

 For points in this section, only one of either Special Needs or Homeless may be selected.
-Projects claiming points in this section cannot also claim points under Section 5.A.1.(d).
+Projects claiming points in this section cannot also claim points under Section [5.A.1.(d).[HS21][DT22]

-The project must provide supportive services that might include, but are not limited to, case management, job training and/or placement, continuing education, transportation, childcare, and health care.
+Projects providing housing for these populations must provide a range of supportive services to the residents, at no cost to the residents, to receive the additional points.
+The project must provide supportive services that might include, but are not limited to, case management, job training and/or placement, continuing education, transportation, childcare, and health care...
 These services must be provided by a service provider(s) with a minimum of three years of experience in the related field of service provision.